Is nausea common in cancer patients?

 - Our emotions – for example, scared or nervous.

 Drugs that can cause sickness are below but always remember everyone reacts differently to each treatment.

 - Chemotherapy drugs

 - Hormone therapies

-Starting treatment and experiencing side effects is very daunting, but you can lower your anxiety by asking the right questions.
-This will teach you what you need to know and how to handle any situation.
+The process of Starting treatment and experiencing side effects can be intimidating, however by asking the right questions, you will learn what you need to know and how to deal with any situation you may face.

 - Is this cancer treatment likely to cause nausea and vomiting?
 If so, when could those side effects start?

 - Is there a way to prevent these side effects of cancer treatment?